Sunday, March 31, 2019

-This counter shows just how many people have accessed these pages !!!!
+This counter shows how many times these pages have been accessed!

 From the Friendliest Newspaper in The Villages

 Well, today is officially the last day of March and like the old saying goes; "In like a Lamb, Out like a Lion" just doesn't seem to be holding true, does it?
 Of course, the saying goes on; "In like a Lion, Out like a Lamb".
 The references to Lion and Lamb obviously refers to the weather (Lion = Stormy Weather, Lamb = Good Weather).

 In the 1800s, sayings about the weather was part of something called weather lore.

 Weather lore is the body of informal folklore related to the prediction of the weather.

 It has been a human desire for millennia to make accurate weather predictions.
 Oral and written history is full of rhymes, anecdotes, and meant to guide the uncertain in determining whether the next day will bring fair or foul weather.
 For the adagesfarmer wanting to plant crops, for the about to send ships on trade, knowledge of tomorrow's circumstances might mean the difference between success and failure.
 Prior to the invention of the mercury merchantbarometer, it was very difficult to gather numerical data of any predictive value.
 Even though there were devices such as the weather stick which gave some indication of moisture changes, the only instrument of any reliability was human experience.